wustlcse/FAQ/docs/index.md

 : [What are the core courses for computer science?](#what-are-the-core-courses-for-computer-science)

-<a name="research"></a>research : Getting involved in CSE research, working with research faculty, and other research opportunities
+research : Getting involved in CSE research, working with research faculty, and other research opportunities <a class="anchored" name="research" id="research"></a>

 : [How do I find out about research opportunities in the department?](#how-do-i-find-out-about-research-opportunities-in-the-department)